 Janet Eleanor Kitson age 22 of Baghill Lane, Pontefract married Richard Birkby age 27, a gardener of South Bailey Gate, Pontefract on 16th September 1914 at All Saints Church Pontefract.

 Richard Birkby also survived the War.

 Luke Bagshaw was born in 1877.
 After leaving school his interest in photography led to a joint business venture with his father.
 Bagshaw and Son, Luke began business in a studio on Hexthorpe Bridge.They moved to premises at 150-152 St. Sepulchre Gate where the firm remained as photographers and photographic retailers until the 1960s, although Luke died in 1944.

 Luke Bagshaw Photography Records:

 I am pleased to say that two of the Kitsons photographs were taken at Bagshaw’s Photographer’s, Doncaster and their glass negatives were discovered among the Bagshaw collection.
 I am proud to be able to place them in The Kitson Photo Gallery.

-These two young Kitson sisters went to Bagshaw’s Photographers for their image to be captured for all time in the early 20th Century.
+The two Kitson sisters, Edith and Alice, went to Bagshaw’s Photographers for their image to be captured for all time in the early 20th Century.